jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 when running the Locator and CacheServer as standalone processes in the same cluster.

-To allow us to connect to the cluster from *Gfsh* (VMware GemFire Shell tool), we additionally configure the Manager port.
+To allow us to connect to the cluster from *Gfsh* ([vmware-gemfire-name] Shell tool), we additionally configure the Manager port.
 Technically, the Manager allows any JMX compliant application (e.g. *JConsole*, *JVisualVM*, etc) to connect to the cluster.
 The Manager, like the Locator, is an embedded service, which could also be configured to run as standalone JVM process (recommended).
-By default, in most production VMware GemFire clusters, the standalone Locators also serve as Managers.
+By default, in most production [vmware-gemfire-name] clusters, the standalone Locators also serve as Managers.

 Until cluster \#2 comes online and cluster \#1 is able to connect to cluster \#2, you will see messages in the log file like: